rails-girls-summer-of-code/summer-of-code/blog/_posts/2020-01-03-projects-submissions-2020.md

 ## Using the Teams App

 Sure, you know your way around a computer.
 Even so, we want to make it easy for you to apply with this step-by-step guide on how to add projects to the Teams App.
-Did we mention the deadline for 2020 submissions is 9am, Monday 10 February 2020 CET?
+Did we mention the deadline for submissions is 9am, **Monday 10 February 2020** CET?

 * Sign up for the [Teams App](https://teams.railsgirlssummerofcode.org/)
 * Authenticate with [GitHub](https://github.com/) (you’ll need an account)